NickCyberX/FUTURE_CS_02/README.md

-# 🛡️ Phishing Simulation Campaign - Internship Task
+# 🛡️ Phishing Simulation Campaign

 This repository documents a **phishing simulation campaign** executed by **Tobechukwu** as part of a cybersecurity internship.
 The objective was to simulate phishing emails, monitor user interactions, and assess awareness in a controlled environment.